weishengwu/eShopOnContainers---msft/Deploy-to-Local-Kubernetes.md

 At this point you have two options for installing eShopOnContainers:

-1. Use your local images or
+1. Use your local images with tag `linux-latest` or
 2. Use the [public images from DockerHub (eshop)](https://hub.docker.com/u/eshop/) with tag `dev`

 ### Deploy your local images